 Artist: Michelle Fontaine

 Document your fun day in Normaltown by snapping a picture with the memorable mural outside of DT Productions!
-The mural's design is perfect for the company's exterior as their business is all about film making and video production.
+The mural's design is perfect for the company's exterior -- a homage to their business, which is focused on film making and video production.

-It's the final countdown!
-Head over to Baxter Street to capture two mural photos.
+You're in the final stretch!
+Head over to Baxter Street to capture three mural photos.

 Artist: Eleanor Davis

-This building houses home.made, a new hometown favorite restaurant, and the beautiful artwork by local illustrator, Eleanor Davis.
+This building houses home.made, a classic Southern eatery, and the beautiful artwork by local illustrator Eleanor Davis.
 Her mural features vegetables, utensils, and smiling people.
 Come here to get a picture with your fellow foodie friends after a delicious meal!

 Artist: Nick Napoletano

 The Athens Clarke County Library's mural, located in front of the building, beautifully depicts the variety of people within the Athens area and their excitement for reading.
-I personally love how the artwork brings a pop of color to the street.
-Take a picture in front with your newly checked out library books and show your Athens love!
+Take a picture in front with your newly checked out library books and show your Athens Library some love!

 Artist: Jamie Calkin

-Another crowd/personal favorite, this mural is seen by many as they drive by.
-Jamie Calkin, the artist, is very well-known around Athens.
+A crowd favorite, this mural is seen by many as they drive by.
+The artist, Jamie Calkin, is very well-known around Athens.
 His beautiful watercolors are found everywhere and make a perfect addition to the side of the Flowerland building.
-One side of the building features a watercolor of all the main UGA landmarks while the other side of Flowerland shows popular Athens' landmarks.
+One side of the building features a watercolor of all the main UGA landmarks while the other side of Flowerland shows popular Athens' landmarks!

 Congrats!
-You have now found 21 murals in Athens.
+You have now found 29 of the most stunning murals in Athens, Georgia!
 If you are looking for more public art or want more information on these murals, please visit our public art page.
 Remember, you can find hidden gems just about anywhere in Athens.
-Happy art hunting!